Skip to content

 Jenny Hale

-Hale is the talented author behind Coming Home for Christmas and Christmas Wishes and Mistletoe Kisses, both of which became Hallmark Channel holiday movies.
-This season she's whisking us away on a holiday vacation with Lila Evans and her three best friends in their late 30s to Fireside Cabins in Pinewood Hills, Tennessee.
-This may be the last annual trip for the foursome, as jobs and boyfriends begin to pull them in different directions, but Lila is determined to enjoy it.
-As it turns out, that's a tall order.
+The talented author behind Coming Home for Christmas and Christmas Wishes and Mistletoe Kisses (both of which became Hallmark Channel holiday movies) whisks us away on a holiday vacation with Lila Evans and her three best friends in their late 30s to Fireside Cabins in Pinewood Hills, Tennessee.
+This may be the last annual trip for the foursome, as jobs and relationships begin to pull them in different directions, but Lila is determined to enjoy it.
+As it turns out, that’s a tall order.
 The shabby Fireside Cabins looks nothing like the photos suggested, and a run-in with the surly coffee shop owner in town makes it difficult to find any Christmas cheer.
 Despite all that, Lila finds herself wanting to help the widowed owner of Fireside Cabins save her business, and she just might have found a reason — or rather, a certain coffee shop owner — that makes her want to stick around Pinewood Hills longer than planned.

 A Heartfelt Christmas Promise